HLWNEXT/BIM360FileTransfer/README.md

 # Working Functions

--Click Authentication button to open the new browser page.
+- Click Authentication button to open the new browser page.

--Use your hlw email to login.
+- Use your hlw email to login.

--Allow all access request.
+- Allow all access request.
 Once it's done, the browser will automatically close and the Load CLOUD button will turn purple.

--Click Load CLOUD button to pull the BIM 360 library online.
+- Click Load CLOUD button to pull the BIM 360 library online.
 It will save a json copy in :/BIM 360 File Transfer/BIM360FileTransfer/Resources

--You can restart the app and try Load JSON button.
+- You can restart the app and try Load JSON button.

--Select files in the left source panel.
+- Select files in the left source panel.

--Select target folder in the right target panel.
+- Select target folder in the right target panel.
 You should be able to select multiple target folders using check box or hold Ctrl key.

--Click the > Button to fire the transfer process.
+- Click the > Button to fire the transfer process.

--Check your BIM 360 page to see the result.
+- Check your BIM 360 page to see the result.

 # Known Issues

--Load CLOUD might encounter request limit.
+- Load CLOUD might encounter request limit.

--You can only click empty space or check box to deselect the files and folders.
+- You can only click empty space or check box to deselect the files and folders.

--Transfer result doesn't show properly inside the program.
+- Transfer result doesn't show properly inside the program.

--Missing icons to distinguish the folder with files.
+- Missing icons to distinguish the folder with files.
 Now all green.